gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 ## External script
 These scripts have an `src` attribute that points to an HTTP/S URL.

-When compared to inline scripts, external scripts have a number of advantages that make them the most common type of script tag in use today.
+When compared to inline scripts, external scripts have some advantages that make them the most common type of script tag in use today.

-1. They let you avoid sending the same bit of JavaScript with every request, leveraging the browser’s caching mechanism and reducing overall bandwidth.
+1. They let you avoid sending the same bit of JavaScript with every request, leveraging the browser’s caching mechanism and reducing total bandwidth.
 2. They have an address that appears in the stack trace, making them far easier to debug.
 3. They mean you can use different hosting strategies for different parts of your site, optimizing delivery and potentially reducing costs.
 4. They allow for better code organization.